Converting T1-weighted MRI from 3T to 7T quality using deep learning: Methods

 Each patient had only one 7T scan, but most had multiple 3T scans.
-Examples of the data can be seen in Figure \ref{fig: ex3T 7T} A and B. We selected the 3T scan acquired closest in time of 7T acquisition (mean difference between 7T and 3T acquisition dates : $3.6\pm 9.4$ months), in order to limit age- and disease-related effects on brain morphometry.
-From the full dataset, we removed eight participants with 7T acquisitions that failed visual quality assessment.
-We further quarantined 28 pairs as our testing dataset, and did not use these participants in model training.
-This train/test split was stratified by the age, gender and diagnosis ("impaired" or "unimpaired").
-As a result, we built our model on 136 3T-7T pairs and tested it on 28 pairs.
-Notably, several of the 7T scans showed artifacts that selectively but dramatically affected the cerebellum (Figure~\ref{fig: ex3T 7T}C), but otherwise passed visual quality control (QC).
+Examples of the data can be seen in Figure \ref{fig: ex3T 7T}A and B. We selected the 3T scan acquired closest in time of 7T acquisition (mean difference between 7T and 3T acquisition dates : 3.6 $\pm$ 9.4 months), in order to limit age- and disease-related effects on brain morphometry.
+We performed visual quality control (QC) of all images, to exclude patients with excess motion or distortion and overall scan quality.
+From the full dataset, we removed seven participants with 7T acquisitions.
+We further quarantined 29 pairs as our testing dataset, and did not use these participants in model training.
+This train/test split was stratified by the age, gender and diagnosis (``impaired'' or ``unimpaired'').
+As a result, we built our model on 136 3T-7T pairs and tested it on 29 pairs.
+Notably, several of the 7T scans showed artifacts that selectively but dramatically affected the cerebellum (Figure~\ref{fig: ex3T 7T}C), but otherwise passed visual QC.
 These artifacts are likely caused by reduced sensitivity of the headcoil around the cerebellum, and variability across participants may relate to placement of the participant head in the scanner.
 Out of the 172 participants, 44 7T scans showed at least some evidence of this scanning artifact in the cerebellum.
 We discuss our mitigation strategy for these artifacts below.

 \textbf{Diagnostic prediction dataset}.
 An additional dataset was available, composed of 3,574 3T T1-weighted scans from the same Swedish BioFINDER-2 study, obtained from the same scanner as the training images.
 After filtering out scans with missing age and those from participants already used to build the model, 3,168 scans were retained.
 Neither the images nor the participants were previously seen by the model during training, ensuring independent evaluation.
-We did not remove any of the 28 participants used to test the models, as the output are not influenced by a prior exposure to a participants' scan.
+We did not remove any of the 29 participants used to test the models, as the output is not influenced by a prior exposure to a participants' scan.
 These scans were used to assess the generalizability and utility of the models.
 In the appendix, we include Table \ref{Participants} which contains the characteristics of the participants in this dataset.